The Head Law Firm, PLC

 Can my Spouse and I Share a Divorce Lawyer?

 Unfortunately, not all marriages last forever, and a married individual may seek to divorce their spouse.
 Under Michigan law, divorce is the process by which a married couple ceases to be legally married.
 Michigan is a “no-fault” divorce state, meaning an individual can seek to divorce their spouse without having to provide a specific reason, such as infidelity.
 Michigan Courts will grant a divorce if the Court finds that there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood they can be repaired.

 Sometimes, a divorce proceeding can be completed quickly and efficiently, while other times it may become complex and costly.
 Due to the expenses associated with divorce, a common question that arises when a married couple is contemplating a divorce is whether they may share one attorney.

-Michigan law prohibits an attorney from representing both parties in a divorce proceeding.
+Technically, Michigan law prohibits an attorney from representing both parties in a divorce proceeding.
 Attorneys in Michigan are bound by the ethical rules provided in the Michigan Rules of Professional Conduct.
 Those rules mandate that attorneys provide representation in accordance with their client’s objectives and maintain their client’s confidential information.
 The rules also prohibit an attorney from representing a client if that representation is directly in conflict with another client.

 Consider the following hypothetical scenario: